prateekraiger/Arcade-CheckPoint/README.md

 1. Install the extension
 2. Visit any Google Arcade Lab page
 3. The leaderboard will be automatically hidden
+4. Your points will be shown in a sidebar
-4. Enjoy your game in full screen!
+5. Enjoy your game in full screen!

 ## Development